 Online Low-Residency Programs

-Applicants to SIT’s low-residency programs must be currently working in their field of study and must have experience and familiarity with instructional technology, distance learning, and/or independent learning.
+It is recommended that applicants to SIT’s low-residency programs be currently working in their field of study and have experience and familiarity with instructional technology, distance learning, and/or independent learning.

 SIT Graduate Institute’s Selection Process

 Our admissions staff work individually with every applicant to facilitate a well-informed and multidimensional admissions experience: As you become familiar with the attributes of an SIT education — grounded in the experiential learning model and focused on social justice and leadership skills in intercultural environments — you will be able to determine for yourself the ways in which SIT can help you meet your educational and career objectives.